Other Ships that suffered internal explosions

 Later, when more information was available a new statement was issued:

 273 persons on board HM Auxiliary Ship Princess Irene who in the absence of evidence to the contrary must be regarded as having lost their lives.
 Of this number 30 were officers, 243 were petty officers, non-commissioned officers and men including mercantile crew ratings, chiefly firemen and five ratings serving in the Steam Launch 263 which was alongside at the moment of explosion.”

-As there were so many civilian casualties the local Coroner opened an inquest on the following Monday on two of the recovered bodies.
+There were so many civilian casualties that the local Coroner opened an inquest on the following Monday on two of the recovered bodies.
 After he had gathered evidence of identification he adjourned the hearing until the Admiralty had completed their investigations.

 At a later inquest, Lieutenant James Manners R.N., who was a witness gave the following statement:

 “I was attached to HMS Actaeon for mine sweeping duties.
 The ship was moored at number 2 buoy and on the morning of the explosion at eight minutes past eleven, I was on the stern of the ship checking the mooring cable.
 I heard a sharp loud noise followed by a terrific explosion.
 Those on deck were for a few moments dazed and turning towards Princess Irene saw a huge cloud of flame.
 The area surrounding Actaeon appeared to be full of it as it surged skywards with fragments flying out from it.
 At the same time vast quantities of black smoke rose over the wreck.
 When it had cleared, The Princess Irene had completely disappeared, together with two or three smaller vessels moored alongside her.”